Pearson BTEC Level 4 Higher Nationals in Construction and the Built Environment (Building Services Engineering)

 A minimum of two passes at A Level, plus four passes at GCSE (grades A–C or grade 4 and above), including Maths and English Language and a science subject.

 For Students returning to education, other qualifications and experience will be taken into consideration when processing applications.
+Also an international equivalent of the above will be considered.

 Who is the course for